Penny Singleton: Labor activism

 Singleton was active in union affairs as a vocal member of the American Guild of Variety Artists (AGVA).
 She was elected president of the AGVA in 1958–1959, and again in 1969–1970.
 Her union membership was suspended in 1962, when she was accused of slandering some of the union's officers, and she countersued.
 Singleton was reinstated as a union member in 1963, after the dispute reached a legal settlement.

 She testified on the exploitation of women in variety work, and the union's shortcomings in representing those workers, before a United States Senate subcommittee in 1962.
 "I charge here and now that the exotic and strip artists have been abandoned and made outcasts by the very union to which they pay dues for representation and protection," she announced to the subcommittee.

 In 1967, she led a successful month-long strike by the Radio City Rockettes for better working conditions.
 During her presidency, she led negotiations with the Disney on Parade show (NAWAL Productions) during a variety artists' strike in the 1970 Disney on Parade (DOP) show – a joint venture between Walt Disney and NBC, and one of the most successful touring arena shows ever, with tours all over the world.
 With over 100 cast members, she led a slowdown in the performance in Hershey, Pennsylvania, followed by a walkout in Ft.
 Wayne, Indiana, and a settlement the next week in Houston, Texas.

 The issue was purportedly that the 16" support stage used by the dancers was cut from the show to reduce trucking costs.
 The stage, which was laid down on the arena floor without the support, caused the dancers to reportedly get shin splints.
 The strike was settled and the show went on in Houston.

 Personal life and legacy

-Singleton married Laurence Scroggs Singleton, a dentist, in 1937; they divorced in 1939, although she kept his surname.
+Singleton married Laurence Scroggs Singleton, a dentist, in 1937; although they divorced in 1939, she kept his surname.
 She remarried, to Robert C. Sparks, a Marine Corps officer and film producer, in 1941.
 They remained wed until his death in 1963.
 Singleton had two daughters, Dorothy and Susan.
-She was both a lifelong Catholic and Democrat.
+She was a lifelong Catholic.

+Singleton was a charter member of the Hollywood Republican Committee and campaigned for Republicans Thomas E. Dewey in 1948 and Richard Nixon in 1960.

 For her contributions to both radio and the motion-picture industry, in 1960, Singleton was honored with two stars during her induction to the Hollywood Walk of Fame.
 Her star for radio is located at 6811 Hollywood Boulevard, and her film star is at 6547 Hollywood Boulevard.